npatel126/Recipe-Community-/README.md

 - Username: SnoozeinSusan
 - Password: zzz

-Or you can create your own account!
+#### Or you can create your own account!

 Once you've logged into Recipe Community take a look around!
 You can add recipes, create kitchens and cookbooks, and search for recipes that you want to add to your repertoire.
 To add a cookbook to a kitchen or a recipe to a cookbook, simply select what you would like to add!
 If you find a recipe that you like you can add it to your favorites as well!
+You can also download and share recipes with your community!
+Recipes can be downloaded and uploaded using [JSON files](#Recipe-JSON-structure) so that your recipes remain easily readable and editable, even when not in the application.

 Bon appétit!